superfeedr/superfeedr-engine/README.markdown

 body, ok = SuperfeedrEngine::Engine.unsubscribe(feed) # Will stop receiving notifications when a feed changes.
 ```

+Finally, make sure your `SuperfeedrEngine::Engine.feed_class` has a `notified` method which will be called by the engine when new content is received by your application.
+You'll probably want to save the content of this notification.

+The method can have 1 or 2 arguments.
+The first argument will be a Ruby hash with the content of the notification.
+The 2nd (optional) argument is the raw text notification.

+By default, this engine will subscribe to Superfeedr using the `JSON` format.
+Please check our [JSON schema](http://documentation.superfeedr.com/schema.html#json) for more details.

 Please check our example Rails application, deployed on  and whose code can be found in `example`